Traversable wormholes in four dimensions: Large number of flavors

 \section{Large number of flavors}

 The parametric scalings we worked out in the main part of the paper apply when we have a single bulk charged fermion.
 Instead we could have $N_f$ charged fermions.
-This makes the size of the quantum effects larger.
-Now the number of massless fields in the throat region is $q N_f$ and the length and energy of the wormhole scales as \be \la{Flavors} \ell = 16 {r_e^3 \over G_N q N_{f} } \propto { q^2 \over N_f } l_p ~,~~~~~~~E_{\rm min} = - { G_N q^2 N_f^2 \over 256 r_e^3 } \propto- { N_f^2 \over q }{ 1 \over l_p} ~,~~~~~~~~{ q \over N_f} \ll 1 \ee where the last inequality ensures the validity of the approximations, where we assume that the quantum correction is relatively small compared to the classical action.
-Still it is possible to scale up $N_f$ and $q$ in a concerted way so as to obtain an interesting classical solution.
+Now the number of massless fields in the throat region is $q N_f$ and the length and energy of the wormhole scales as \be \la{Flavors} \ell = 16 {r_e^3 \over G_N q N_{f} } \propto { q^2 \over N_f } l_p ~,~~~~~~~E_{\rm min} = - { G_N q^2 N_f^2 \over 256 r_e^3 } \propto- { N_f^2 \over q }{ 1 \over l_p} ~,~~~~~~~~ q N_f \gg 1 \ee where the last inequality ensures the validity of the approximations, where we assume that the quantum correction is relatively small compared to the classical action.
 In this case we can obtain wormholes which allow passage of objects smaller than $r_e$.
-This also allows for a range of $d$ where the wormhole is the thermodynamically favored state, which was not the case for $N_f =1$, discussed in section \nref{ThPot}.
+This also allows for a range of distances, $d$, where the wormhole is the thermodynamically favored state, which was not the case for $N_f =1$, discussed in section \nref{ThPot}.